Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝The first Apple computer ever made by Steve Jobs and Steve Wozniak was made from old parts they collected for free from their staff!❞</i>
+<i>❝The first webcam was used at Cambridge University.
+Its purpose was to monitor a coffee maker so they didn’t waste trips to an empty pot.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>